Zach-plugins/Zach_FR-s-Documentation/plugin/sellwand/faq.md

----
-# Frequently Asked Questions

-## How do I set hook?
+# How do I set hook?
 1. Open worth.yml in Sellwand plugin folder.
 2. Change 'Hook' to your hook name. (ex.
 'EconomyShopGUI' if I want to use EconomyShopGUI).
 3. **RESTART** your server.